 the necessary managed resources by declaring dependencies on the relevant

 Lastly, it brings together the cloud-native community to accelerate the effort to define infrastructure using the declarative Kubernetes API.
 The CAPI, Crossplane, and various provider-specific communities have all done a lot of work to this end, but the longer we stay fragmented, the more duplicate work we will perform.

 Weren’t We Talking About LLVM?
+Link to heading

 Ah yes, sorry about that, this post is supposed to be about Crossplane and LLVM.
 You may already see where we are going.
 We described Crossplane as a “backend” for Cluster API, but really Crossplane itself is the customizable translation layer, and Crossplane’s Providers are the backends that target infrastructure APIs, similar to the LLVM backends the target different ISAs.
 LLVM provides a more friendly interface to compute resources – CPU, memory, etc. – for its compiler frontends, while Crossplane provides a friendly interface to cloud infrastructure.

 In the example above, CAPI, and operators for Kafka and Sourcegraph, are deploying distributed systems that require infrastructure.
 They all can run on various cloud providers, and Kafka and Sourcegraph can run on Kubernetes itself.
 Importantly, Crossplane providers can target any API, not jut the cloud providers, so something like provider-helm could be a backend for deploying something like Kafka on Kubernetes.